Republic of Ireland national under-19 football team

 The Republic of Ireland national under-19 football team, is the national under-19 football team of the Republic of Ireland and is controlled by the Football Association of Ireland and competes in the biennial European Under-19 Football Championship.

 The team has competed in several championships.

+Competitive record

+FIFA U-20 World Cup

+The Republic of Ireland Under-19s have qualified for the FIFA U-20 World Cup (formerly the FIFA World Youth Championship) on 5 occasions, finishing 3rd in 1997.

+UEFA European Under-19 Championship

+The Republic of Ireland Under-19s have qualified for the UEFA European Under-19 Championship (formerly the UEFA European Under-18 Championship) 20 times, winning the competition in 1998.

 Achievements

 The Republic won the UEFA European Under-18 Football Championship in Cyprus in 1998 and that remains their best performance to date.